trussworks/trussels-guide/Trussels-Guide.md

 ## Practice: Security guidelines & setting up your laptop
 Let’s get security practices in place before signing up for tools.
 Security can’t just be slapped on later and make things actually become secure.

 You’ll also go over these tools during your onboarding meeting.
-Before setting them up, please review our :lock: [laptop setup & security guidelines](https://docs.google.com/document/d/1YSMWKzBymP591r4s4a1Ih0iI3ghoNpYSY8S_dFLqoxs).
+Before setting them up, please review our :lock:[laptop setup & security guidelines](https://docs.google.com/document/d/1YSMWKzBymP591r4s4a1Ih0iI3ghoNpYSY8S_dFLqoxs).
 The guide includes setup instructions for your laptop.

 ### Security Tool: 1Password (password management)
 We use this password manager to ensure that we use strong, unique passwords for all of our tools.